apache/cordova-docs/www/_posts/2026-03-06-cordova-android-15.0.0.md

     Users can still opt in to the Edge-to-Edge feature by using the `AndroidEdgeToEdge` preference flag introduced in Cordova-Android 14.

+    **IMPORTANT NOTE:** The StatusBar plugin is no longer required.
+Status bar functionality has been integrated as an internal plugin to maintain the original behavior.
+The StatusBar JavaScript API is available:

+    * `window.statusbar.visible` — A property that controls the visibility of the status bar.
+It accepts a boolean value (`true` or `false`).

+    * `window.statusbar.setBackgroundColor('#AARRGGBB')` — A method that changes the background color of the status bar.
+It accepts a hexadecimal color string.

+    Previous status bar preferences are reused.
+Preferences are read in the following priority order:

+    * `StatusBarBackgroundColor`
+    * `BackgroundColor`
+      * Depending on the OS version, the `BackgroundColor` preference may also change the navigation/gesture bar.

 * **Support Night & Day Theme**

     Added partial support for automatically switching between night and day themes based on system settings when SplashScreen, StatusBar, or background-related preferences are not set.